 Net present value has three potential outcomes:

-- Positive NPV: A positive result from an NPV calculation means the project or investment may be profitable and worth pursuing.
+• Positive NPV: A positive dollar amount means the project or investment may be profitable and worth pursuing.

-- Negative NPV: A negative result from an NPV calculation means the project or investment is unlikely to be profitable and should probably not be pursued.
+• Negative NPV: A negative dollar amount means the project or investment is unlikely to be profitable and should probably not be pursued.

-- Zero NPV: An NPV of zero means the project or investment is neither profitable nor costly.
+• Zero NPV: A net present value of zero means the project or investment is neither profitable nor costly.
 A company may still consider projects and investments with an NPV of zero if the project has significant intangible benefits, such as strategic positioning, brand equity, or increased consumer satisfaction.

 Net Present Value Example